xari/xari-dev/content/blog/loops_vs_functions/index.md

 }
 ```

-This approach is slightly less performant than the ES6 `reduce` approach, but Ramda does a few nice under-the-hood optimizations that ES6 doesn't do, while offering a more flexible syntactic interface.
+This approach is slightly less performant than the ES6 `reduce` approach, but the composable nature of it offer a lot of flexibility.

 > `ramda_reduce x 62.83 ops/sec ±0.37% (65 runs sampled)`

-Some developers may find the condensed syntax of functional approaches less appealing than that of loops.
-But there are ways to make functional programming more readable.
+#### Transducers

+As a developer, I'm often wrangling data in longer pipelines than the simple sort-filter-reduce manner that I've examined in this post.
+The function above (`ramda_reduce`) composes two functions, and each of these will traverse the array once the composed function is invoked.
+Each new function that gets added to that `transformer` composition will add another array traversal.
+But there's a pattern that can perform any number of these transformations using a single array traversal.
 I'm referring to transducers, which I wrote about in [a recent post](https://xari.dev/reducers_and_transducers/).

 Ramda offers a `transduce` function, shown at work below, which let me efficiently break-out the filtering step of the algorithm into it's own function, without incresing the number of times that the array is iterated over.